ansys/DevRelDocs/2024R1/acp_24R1_md/classes_solution.md

 Exports the shell results of the selected entities to a csv file.

 * **Parameters:**
-  - definitions: Selected definition - CombinedFailure Criteria object or as string ‘deformations’, ‘strains’ or ‘stresses’.
+  - definitions: Selected definition - CombinedFailure Criteria object or as string ‘deformations’, ‘strains’, or ‘stresses’.
   - entities: Defines the selection for the export.
-Can be a list of ElementSets, AnalysisPlies or SolidModels.
+Can be a list of ElementSets, AnalysisPlies, or SolidModels.
   - file_path: File name.
   - solution_set: Solution Set for which data is requested.
   - solids: Boolean whether to take the results of the solid elements or not.
 Default is False (results of shells).